-50 Years Ago: The Byrds Avoid the Sophomore Slump on ‘Turn!
+How the Byrds Avoided the Sophomore Slump on ‘Turn!
 Turn!
 Turn!’

-In June 21, 1965, a band out of Southern California named the Byrds signaled the beginnings of the soon-to-be wildly popular folk-rock movement with its debut record Mr. Tambourine Man.
+A band out of Southern California named the Byrds signaled the beginnings of the soon-to-be wildly popular folk-rock movement with its 1965 debut record Mr. Tambourine Man.
 Just a little bit under six months later, on Dec.
-6, 1965 they furthered the cause and reached an even wider audience with the release of their seminal album Turn!
+6, they furthered the cause and reached an even wider audience with the release of Turn!
 Turn!
 Turn!

-Comprised of six covers of folk songs -- including takes on Bob Dylan's “The Times They Are a-Changin'” and "Lay Down Your Weary Tune" -- and five originals, Turn!
+Comprised of six covers of folk songs – including takes on Bob Dylan's “The Times They Are a-Changin'” and "Lay Down Your Weary Tune" – and five originals, Turn!
 Turn!
-Turn! built on the sonic formula that the band had established on its first release by marrying gorgeous, multi-layered vocal harmonies with the signature sound of bandleader Roger McGuinn’s singing 12-string Rickenbacker guitar.
+Turn! built on the sonic formula that the band had established on their first release by marrying gorgeous, multi-layered vocal harmonies with the signature sound of bandleader Roger McGuinn’s singing 12-string Rickenbacker guitar.